ClickCease

 How Will Your Property Be Divided in a Maryland Divorce?

-patrickcrawford | April 19, 2021
+Patrick Crawford | April 19, 2021

 Every divorce must address the division of property, and this can be a complex matter for many people.
 Make sure you have the help of an Annapolis divorce lawyer who can protect your rights.

 While divorce can be emotionally difficult, there are also many practical considerations.
 One of the most universally difficult elements of any divorce is the division of marital property, which can end up being the sticking point that lands your divorce in court.
-If you are facing a divorce, you owe it to your financial future to work closely with an experienced Annapolis divorce lawyer
+If you are facing a divorce, you owe it to your financial future to work closely with an experienced Annapolis divorce lawyer.

 First Things First: Is It Marital Property?

-The division of your marital property can play a significant role in your post-divorce finances, but before you get down to dividing this property between yourself and your soon-to-be ex, you’ll need to determine what is marital property and what is separate property.
+The division of your marital property can play a significant role in your post-divorce finances, but before you get down to dividing this property between yourself and your soon-to-be ex, you’ll need to determine what marital property is and what is separate property.

 Marital Property